Ear Nose and Throat

-Riverside Medical Clinic’s highly trained ENT specialists have the expertise and resources to successfully diagnose and treat any of your ear, nose and throat concerns.
+Riverside Medical Clinic’s highly trained ear nose and throat (ENT) specialists have the expertise and resources to successfully diagnose and treat any of your ear nose and throat concerns.
 The actual name of this medical specialty is otolaryngology.
 It differs from other physicians in that they are trained in both medicine and surgery.

 Their range spans the following:

 - Conditions of the ear – This could be anything from ear infections, swimmer’s ear, tinnitus (ringing in the ear), ear pain, hearing loss, dizziness and vertigo (caused by those nerve pathways that affect balance) and congenital ear disorders.
 Because audiology can be a key factor in an accurate diagnosis, the physician may request that you see our audiologist too.
 They’re located in the same office for convenience.
 This way, everyone has immediate access to the data needed to complete the exam.

 - Conditions of the nose – Any problem that affects your breathing, physical appearance, or sense of smell, our ENT specialist can treat.
 This includes sinus and allergy problems, sinusitis, deviated septum, asthma, nosebleeds and nasal congestion.

 - Conditions of the throat – ENT specialists can manage and treat conditions that affect your singing, eating, swallowing and digestion.
 This includes anything from hoarseness or sore throat to tonsil or adenoid infection to reflux, snoring and sleep disorders.